 We arrived back in Marrakech, from the desert on the evening of our fifth day and had dinner overlooking the Grande Bab Doukkala Mosque, as for our final two nights, we opted to stay further away from the centre of the Medina.

 I have to say that I much preferred the location of our second Riad (which was close to El Badi Palace) as the chaos of Jemma el-Fnaa was all a bit too much for me.
 Away from the square, the locals didn’t seem to harras us as much and there was generally a more laid back vibe which I very much enjoyed!

-SIDE NOTE: Riad Dar Alfarah was our mentioned second accommodation option and I’d definitely recommend it!
-Our room was beautiful, as is the entire Riad (just take a look at breakfast)!
+SIDE NOTE: Riad Dar Alfarah was our mentioned second accommodation option and I’d definitely recommend it as one of the best Riads in Marrakech!
+Our room was beautiful, just like the entire Riad (just take a look at breakfast)!